Its-treason/bruno/packages/bruno-core/src/request/README.md

 passed to everything function and updated throughout the request execution by reference.

+Bigger files with more functions are best read from bottom to top.
+The "entrypoint" or exported function mostly on the bottom of the files and function at the top are called later from the entrypoint or from other function within.
+All files (except `createHttpRequest.ts`) only export one function.

 The code is structured in different folder based on when its used in the request process.